Calculate University Aggregate in Pakistan (2026 Formulas + Major Universities)

 Step 4: Multiply the percentage with provided weightage

 This is the final and most important part of the whole process.
-You have to multiply the percentage of your academic performance with the weightage given by the university.
+Multiply the percentage of your academic performance with the weightage given by the university.

 1. For matric we have 86.3% score and the weightage is 10%.